arasemami/g-icon/README.md

 # Google-Icon
-g-icon is google material icons, install easy and use super easy in your angular project.
+google-icon is google material icons, install easy and use super easy in your angular project.